 A view of the trail as it traverses undulating terrain.
 The Fortress Cliff mesa can be seen in the distance to the right.

-The second side trail led to the waypoint "Cave".
-Actually the formation here is probably not technically a cave, at least not yet.
+technically a cave, at least not yet.
 An overhang has developed in the claystone cliff that looks like a large cave opening from afar.
 The sight is too tempting for visitors and everyone seems to want to go see it.
 We scrambled up the slope to get to the opening and were soon followed by a large group of children that enjoyed climbing all over the rocks.
 The rock here is soft and sometimes brittle.
 When using handholds the rock may break off and almost certainly will coat your hand.
 It's easy to see why this canyon has developed so easily.
 The shade of the cave was refreshing given the direct sunlight we'd been exposed to up to this point.

 The cave-like overhang along the trail was popular with those sightseeing by car.
 Some riders on horses also rode by.